A Master Plan for Living Your Passion - Even in Difficult Times

 The daring moment of decision

 Let’s take a deep breath on that.
 And for once don’t escape into the soothing idea that we can have it all.
 We don’t have to.
 We do not have to live for ourselves and for our customers.
-Let’s understand that they may just paradoxes we might be dangling between.
+Let’s understand that they may just be paradoxes we might be dangling between.
 Back and forth.
 That there are times for one and times for the other.
-That – not always – is the answer to find balance, but to make choices.
+That – not always – it is the answer to find balance, but to make choices.
 And that taking a stance can be freeing, too.

 The Swan by Rainer Maria Rilke